Mexican Quinoa Skillet

 • Stir in the tomato sauce, water, quinoa, and black beans.
 Bring to a simmer.
 Cover the skillet and reduce the heat to maintain a low simmer.
 Cook for 15-17 minutes, stirring occasionally, until the quinoa has absorbed most of the liquid and sweet potatoes are fork-tender.

-• Remove from the heat and stir in ½ cup of the cheese and ¼ cup of the cilantro.
+• Remove from the heat and stir in ยฝ cup of the cheese and ยผ cup of the cilantro.
 Sprinkle the remaining cheese and cilantro over the top.
 Serve.

 Notes

 • 1 tablespoon of chili powder makes this dish mildly spicy.
-You can add more chili powder to make it spicier.
+You can adjust the spice level to your tastes.

 Calories: 383kcal, Carbohydrates: 52g, Protein: 15g, Fat: 14g, Saturated Fat: 5g, Polyunsaturated Fat: 2g, Monounsaturated Fat: 5g, Cholesterol: 19mg, Sodium: 996mg, Potassium: 929mg, Fiber: 11g, Sugar: 7g, Vitamin A: 11682IU, Vitamin C: 11mg, Calcium: 222mg, Iron: 4mg